cmecmetrics/autodataman/README.md

 The requests library is a dependency that must also be installed in your existing environment.

 ## Command line
 The following command line options are available as part of the tool.
+The alias "adm" can be used in place of "autodataman" for brevity.

 autodataman config [\<variable\> \<value\>]
 Set the specified configuration variable to the given value.